 The time range determines both which entities are displayed in the related entities area and which data points are used in metric graphs.

-The left side of the header area shows the breadcrumb and the right side includes the show events toggles, the share button, the split view toggles, the refresh controls, and the time range button.
+The left side of the header area shows the breadcrumb and the right side includes the controls.

 Anchor card area